Reece-Ogidih/AlgoTradingSystem/README.md

 - Python 3.9+
 - No paid APIs required for initial development
 - Binance public endpoint used for historical data
+- Sol RPC public endpoint used for raw trade data

 _(Installation instructions will follow as live features are added.)_